Earth-Adapter: Bridge the Geospatial Domain Gaps with Mixture of Frequency Adaptation: Related Work

 \subsection{PEFT in RS}

 PEFT approaches, such as adapter \cite{vanilla_adapter, peft_nlp, lora} are proposed to fine-tune large pre-trained models to downstream tasks in Natural Language Processing (NLP) by introducing light-weight learnable parameters.
-Subsequently, the PEFT has begun to be transferred to vision\cite{yin2023vs, agiza2024mtlora, fact} tasks and rapidly become the focus of researchers.
+Subsequently, the PEFT has begun to be transferred to vision\cite{yin2023vs, agiza2024mtlora} tasks and rapidly become the focus of researchers.
 Visual Prompt Tuning (VPT) \cite{vpt} first introduced `prompt tuning' into the vision area as learnable vectors.
 The thought of this paradigm is also similar to the adversarial re-programming \cite{adversarial_reprogramming}.
 Currently, cross-domain works also focus on PEFT, such as \cite{first_prompt_learning_in_da} which is the first prompt tuning method in Domain Adaptation (DA) \cite{vpa, gao2022visual, coda} and \cite{rein} is the first work leveraging PEFT to fine-tuning VFMs for Domain Generalization (DG) \cite{bilearning}.
 In the RS field, the exploration of PEFT is also vigorous.
 For example, UPetu \cite{upetu} addresses storage for dense prediction tasks.
 TEA \cite{hu2024tea} uses an adapter network and top-down guidance for detection and segmentation tasks. \cite{lora_in_rs} also leverage LoRA to solve oriented detection task.
-However, for the cross-domain semantic segmentation tasks, the research of PEFT is relatively blank, and existing methods can not handle the influence of artifacts.
-Earth-Adapter is the first PEFT for this area and can effectively tackle the artifacts.
+However, for the RS semantic segmentation tasks, the research of PEFT is relatively blank, and existing methods can not handle the influence of artifacts. \textit{Earth-Adapter is the first PEFT designed to tackle artifacts, thereby unlocking the potential of VFMs for remote sensing segmentation tasks}.